MontiCore/monticore/docs/MontiCoreSymposium.md

 ---

-This instance the MontiCore Symposium is organized by [ISW Stuttgart](https://www.isw.uni-stuttgart.de/)
+This instance of the MontiCore Symposium is organized by [ISW Stuttgart](https://www.isw.uni-stuttgart.de/)